Ja1162/GameOfNim/README.md

 # GameOfNim
 This has a single Python file which has a terminal game: Game of Nim.
+It's a very basic attempt at this game.
+You have to choose a difficulty.
+There are two of them.
+Its easier to beat the hard level, and close to impossible to beat the impossible level.
+The rule is, the one to kill the last dragon, wins.
+You cannot choose dragons from different caves in 1 turn.
+You have to stick to one of the caves for the current turn.
+This code would work well in IDE, but not in jupyter notebook.
+Its a TERMINAL Game.